 Double-click on the file and it opens the report in the default browser.
 Most browsers are suitable for this.
 Explore the report.
 The report shows the duration it took to render each element in nanoseconds.

 5. You can view the report's metadata either through thebutton in the browser report, or at the top of the .json file, when read through a text editor, under "product".

 If, at any point during the render, the CPU performance drops, a High bundle size wait section appears in the profiler.
-You can explore the stats associated with it.

 Example of a result in All mode opened in a browser